 - Snow skiing prepaid costs

-There are things that are not covered by the premium such asYou engaging in any of the following activities:
+There are things that are not covered in the premium, including your engagement with in any of the following activities:

 - Racing, bob sleighing/bobsledding